Great Wilbraham

 Great Wilbraham is a small village situated in a rural area some 7 mi to the east of Cambridge, between the edge of an area of low-lying drained fens to the west and north, and higher ground beyond the A11 to the east.

 The administrative authorities are Cambridgeshire County Council, South Cambridgeshire District Council, and Great Wilbraham Parish Council.

 History

-The parish of Great Wilbraham has been occupied for thousands of years; a Neolithic camp was excavated in the west of the parish in 1976, and a Bronze Age barrow, where up to eight burials were discovered in 1852, lies alongside the Fleam Dyke in the southern corner of the parish.
+The parish of Great Wilbraham has been occupied for thousands of years; a Neolithic camp, Great Wilbraham causewayed enclosure, was excavated in the west of the parish in 1976, and a Bronze Age barrow, where up to eight burials were discovered in 1852, lies alongside the Fleam Dyke in the southern corner of the parish.
 A possible Roman dwelling was also located in woodlands.

 The medieval history of Great Wilbraham is tied up with that of neighbouring Little Wilbraham, and they were first distinguished in the 13th century when it was also known as King's Wilbraham.
 Listed as Wilburgeham in the 10th century, and Wiborgham in the wapentake of Staine in the Domesday Book of 1086, the name "Wilbraham" means "Homestead of a woman called Wilburh".